Earth Notes: Bulk Electricity Storage @Home (2011)

 Those of us with laptops and torches are storing energy for a few hours' use.
 And early adopters' electric vehicles contain substantial storage too.

-Households with off-grid central/space heating such as wood or a fossil fuel such as oil or LPG typically have substantial storage for many weeks, or even a year or two with wood stacked and drying...
+Households with off-grid central/space heating such as wood or a fossil fuel such as oil or LPG typically have substantial storage for many weeks.
+Even a year or two with firewood stacked and drying...
 'Seasonal' thermal stores of heat can last the winter.

 Reasons To Be Storing Joules: Here's 3

 There are various reasons to store energy.
 One is helping the grid manage intermittent renewable sources such as wind.
 Another is being off-grid thus needing to hold energy from local sources, usually to cover a few days' poor generation, but maybe also to carry energy from summer to winter.
 I shall investigate some of these below.
 But note right up front that electricity is the most expensive form in which to store energy by far, compared to heat or fuel (eg: wood, oil).

 To keep this thought experiment concrete I'll consider both our house circa 2010 and a typical UK household (heated with mains gas rather than electricity).
 For simplicity I assume the system to have low-enough round-trip losses (getting energy in and out of the batteries) to generally ignore, less than 10%.

 As of the end of 2010 we annually (based on this year's figures mainly):